maishakabir/maishakabir.github.io/_portfolio/project1.markdown

 Our interviewees mentioned it was awkward asking an acquaintance to hang out for the first time.
 Having a set of activities/instructions to follow would reduce some of the initial decision making and anxiety around what to do.

-Some of our instructions centered around doing activities together (2, 3, 6) and some centered around the conversation (1, 4, 5).
-We wanted the conversation to be "deep" and require some vulnerability/trust.
+Some of our instructions centered around doing activities together (2, 3, 6) and some around the conversation (1, 4, 5).
+We wanted the conversation to be "deep" and require some vulnerability or trust.
 The activities were there to help the participants spend time together outside of wherever they normally saw each other.

 We hoped the participants would take more control of their friendship journey as they progressed through the instructions, so instructions 6 and 7 are the most open ended.
 Instruction 7 ("pass it on") is completely open to interpretation.
 Participants can pass on some object/story/idea to each other, or even pass the phone cases onto another pair to continue the cycle of friendship.